rustyeddy/rustyeddy.com/content/iot-project-organic-gardener/collection-station/_index.md

 date: 2021-01-13
 url: collection-station
 description: >
-    We are going to build a Sensor Station capable of wirelessly publishing environmental data to any entity that subscribes to the data.
-The stations are typically battery powered and run in areas with no electrical power.
+    The Collection and Control Station (CS) is capable of gathering data from attached sensors.
+It publishes the sensor data to the Hub via MQTT data channels.
+The CS also subscribes to the MQTT command channels to cause the CS to switch connected sprinkler relays..
 weight: 10
 git: https://github.com/sensorstation/ssesp
 ---